Madam Walker Legacy Center: Programming

 Since the Walker building opened in 1927 it has been used as a meeting place and venue for community events and arts and cultural programs.
 In 1987, the Madam Walker Theatre Center launched the Youth-in-Arts program, which targeted more than 150 youth who may not have the resources to experience the arts outside of their typical school setting.
 The theatre's educational program was redesigned in 2007.
 In more recent years the facility's program offerings have been more limited due to the deterioration of the building, aging equipment, and consistent leadership challenges.

-Performing arts

-The Madam Walker Theatre Center's annual performing arts season opens in early October and continues until early May.